 9. Find other “outsiders” to hang with

 Odds are, you’re not the only one who is feeling left out and awkward at the party.
-Maybe most of the people might know each other from work or whatever, but look for the people who don’t.
+Maybe most of the people might know each other from work, except for a few of you.
+So look for the people who don’t work for that company.
 You’ll have something to bond over.

-10. Fake it and simply act like you belong
+10. Fake it and act like you belong

 If you don’t know many people at the party, then they probably don’t know anything about you either.
 As far as they are concerned, you might be the best friend of the host who has known them since the first grade.
 This takes some gumption, but if you simply act like you belong, you’ll be better off than shrinking in the corner by yourself.
 I know this is not easy at first, but practice makes perfect!